mosip/mosip-infra/deployment/sandbox/README.md

 MOSIP Sandbox deployer enables anyone to build and deploy MOSIP on a single machine (with Linux OS).
 As we use pre-crafted docker images, we can quickly setup MOSIP and use it for demonstration.

-**THIS IS NOT FOR PRODUCTION DEPLOYMENTS.**
+**THIS IS NOT FOR PRODUCTION DEPLOYMENTS**

 ## Overview
 ![](images/sandbox-overview.png)

 ## Pre-requisites
-* OS : Ubuntu 18.0.4 LTS
+* **OS:** Ubuntu 18.0.4 LTS
-* Hardware
+* **Hardware:**
-  * For Running Kernel and Pre Registration -> 4 core CPU with 32 GB RAM and about 80 GB of free hard disk space.
+  * For Running Kernel and Pre Registration, we need, 4 core CPU with 32 GB RAM and about 80 GB of free hard disk space.
-  * For Running Kernel, Registration Processor and ID Repo -> 8 core CPU with 56 GB RAM and about 80 GB of free hard disk space
+  * For Running Kernel, Registration Processor and ID Repo, we need, 8 core CPU with 56 GB RAM and about 80 GB of free hard disk space.
-* Tools:  Install `curl` and `git`
+* **Tools:** Install `curl` and `git`

 ## Get, Set, Go!
-1. Clone this repository:
+1. Clone this repository.
    ```
    $ git clone https://github.com/mosip/mosip-infra
    ```
-1. Go to root:
+1. Go to root.
    ```
    $ sudo su
    ```
-1. Edit `mosip-infra/deployment/sandbox/playbooks-properties/all-playbooks.properties` with appropriate values (change only properties marked as `<ToBeReplaced\>`)
+1. Edit `mosip-infra/deployment/sandbox/playbooks-properties/all-playbooks.properties` with appropriate values (change only properties marked as `<ToBeReplaced\>`).

-   Below is a sample example for key-value pair of the playbook properties
+   Below is a sample example for key-value pair of the playbook properties.
    ```
    spring.mail.username=xxx@gmail.com
    spring.mail.password=xxxpwd